Planning Your Schedule

 Using the "Plan Ahead" feature in Banner’s Registration Self-Service system, please create two (2) comprehensive plans:

-• Fall Plan with at least 20 other classes (not FYS 100) that you would like to take in the fall semester
+- A Fall plan with at least 20 other classes (not FYS 100) that you would like to take in the fall semester

 Be sure your plans include the Course Registration Numbers (CRN) so that we know which sections you are interested in.